FedericoBruzzone/cracking_the_coding_interview/README.md

 **5.4 Flip Bit to Win**

-Given a positive integer, print the next smallest and the next largest number that have the name number of 1 in their binary representation.
+Given a positive integer, print the next smallest and the next largest number that have the same number of 1 in their binary representation.

 [Solution 5.4](https://github.com/FedericoBruzzone/data_structure_CCI/blob/master/cracking_the_coding_interview/chapter_4/5.4_next_number.cpp)